WRAP Frequently Asked Questions

 A sump pit is simply a hole in your basement or crawl space designed to collect water from your foundation drainage system.
-Once the water in the sump pit reaches a certain height, a floatation device attached to the sump pump is lifted and the sump pump turns on automatically, pumping the water in the pit away from your house.
-Once the level in the pit recedes down to a certain point, the floatation device sinks and automatically shuts off the sump pump.Categories: Municipal Works, WRAP
+Once the water in the sump pit reaches a certain height, a flotation device attached to the sump pump is lifted and the sump pump turns on automatically, pumping the water in the pit away from your house.
+Once the level in the pit recedes down to a certain point, the flotation device sinks and automatically shuts off the sump pump.Categories: Municipal Works, WRAP

 What is a sump pump and why is it used?